FindMySchool LogoFindMySchool

 Transport patterns vary widely across Bristol.
 Most families will want to test the commute at school start and finish times, and consider the reliability of bus connections, walking routes, and safe cycling options based on their specific starting point.

-Outcomes are still catching up.
-GCSE performance, as measured in the most recent dataset, sits below England average, and the Progress 8 score of -0.3 indicates students make less progress than similar pupils elsewhere.
+• Outcomes are still catching up.
+GCSE performance is closer to the national middle on the current FindMySchool ranking, but the Progress 8 score of -0.3 indicates students make less progress than similar pupils elsewhere.
 For motivated students who thrive on structure this can still work well, but families should be realistic about the effort required.

 Blaise High School is a structured, expectations-led comprehensive that has established calmer routines and a clearer behaviour culture, backed by a Good inspection outcome across all areas.
 Its strongest fit is for families who value clarity, consistency, and visible pastoral support, and for students who respond well to routines, reading emphasis, and firm behaviour boundaries.